rokbenko/arctic-meet/README.md

 ## 📖 Short description 📖

 ArcticAlly is a Streamlit app designed for meeting analysis using the Snowflake Arctic LLM via [Snowflake Cortex LLM functions](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions).

+👉 See the video presentation here.
+(Coming soon... ✨)<br>
-See the video presentation or [try it yourself](https://arctic-ally.streamlit.app/) (Note: You need to set up Snowflake credentials.
+👉 See the fully functioning app [here](https://arctic-ally.streamlit.app/).
+(Note: You need to set up Snowflake credentials.
 See [instructions](https://github.com/rokbenko/arctic-ally?tab=readme-ov-file#-getting-started-) below.)

 <sub>\*ArcticAlly was developed as a project for the [_Snowflake June 2024 hackathon_](https://arctic-streamlit-hackathon.devpost.com/).</sub>